 You can download and fill out the Statement of Intention form here.

 The first portion of the Statement of Intention asks you to "List Your Creditors Who Have Secured Claims."
 You may recall that this means secured debts.
 This section does not reference any secured debt, but debts that are secured by property of the estate.
-Upon the filing of a bankruptcy case, all of your property becomes property of the bankruptcy estate, which is administered by the trustee (except any property that you exempt).
+Upon the filing of a bankruptcy case, all of your property becomes the property of the bankruptcy estate, which is administered by the trustee (except any property that you exempt).

 For Part 1, you must first list the name of the creditor of the secured debt.
 For example, if the secured debt is a home mortgage, list the name of the lender under "Creditor's Name."
 Next, you must give a description of the property that secures the debt under the section "Description of Property Securing Debt."
 For example, you would write down the address of your home if the secured debt is a home loan.

 After these sections, there are check boxes to explain what you want to do with the property.

 - Surrender the Property - turn it back over to the creditor in exchange for discharge of your obligation on the debt.

 If you choose to keep or "retain" the property, you must then choose whether you will "redeem" the property or "reaffirm" the debt or propose some other action.

 - Retain the Property and Redeem It - Redeeming the property involves paying the creditor the retail value of the property at the time you filed for bankruptcy, even if you owe more on the property than it is worth.
 Doing this requires you to file a motion with the bankruptcy court.

 - Retain the Property and Reaffirm It - You can also check the "reaffirm" box, which means that you wish to take the debt on again.
 This means that the debt will survive the bankruptcy.